modus

 Currently, the supported languages you may choose from are:

-Additional programming languages may be supported in the future.
+Additional programming languages will be supported in the future.

 Modus is developed by Hypermode as an open-source project, integral but independent from Hypermode.